TLX-Protocol/protocol/README.md

 ### Timelock

 The `Timelock` contract is set as the owner of all contracts in the protocol.
-It adds a delay for key goverannce functions that can be set per function signature.
+It adds a delay for key governance functions that can be set per function signature.
 Governance calls can be queued, executed and cancelled.

 ## Tokenomics Contracts